langurmonkey/website-source/content/blog/2023/sparse-virtual-textures.md

 We did not find any open-source tools to our liking to create virtual textures from high-resolution texture data, so we created our own.
 You can find them in the [virtual texture tools repository](https://codeberg.org/langurmonkey/virtualtexture-tools).
 This repository contains two scripts:

 - `split-tiles` --- can split a texture into square tiles of a given resolution, and names the tiles in the format expected by Gaia Sky (and also Celestia), which is `tx_[col]_[row].ext`.
-The output format, quality and starting column and row are configurable via arguments.
+The output format, quality, and starting column and row are configurable via arguments.
 - `generate-lod` --- given a bunch of tiles and a level number, this script generates all the upper levels by stitching and resizing tiles.
-It lays them out in directories with the format `levelN`, where N is the zer-based level.
+It lays them out in directories with the format `levelN`, where N is the zero-based level.
 The input tiles are also expected in a directory.
 The output format and quality are configurable.

 ## Additional Considerations